-Shared prong features a row of diamonds without a metal border to allow maximum light reflection.
+A shared prong ring features a row of diamonds without a metal border to allow maximum light reflection.
 Each prong is clasping two diamonds in place resulting in a row of diamonds without a metal border.
 Our most popular women’s wedding ring choice is a 5-stone shared prong set ring.
 Adding a halo of small diamonds (pave) around the 5-stones provides the ultimate stunner of a ring by making the diamond stones appear even larger.

 Pavé/ Bead Set Ring (Scalloped or French)

-In a Pavé setting, the diamonds are set within two bars of precious metal with the crowns of the diamonds level with the surface – Producing a ‘paved’ look.
-‘Scalloped’ Pavé settings feature rounded cutouts in the metal on the sides of the band, whereas in ‘French’ Pavé settings the metal the cutouts are U or V-shaped.
+In a Pavé setting, the diamonds are set within two bars of precious metal with the crowns of the diamond’s level with the surface – Producing a ‘paved’ look.
+‘Scalloped’ Pavé settings feature rounded cutouts in the metal on the sides of the band, whereas in ‘French’ Pavé settings metal the cutouts are U or V-shaped.
 Both styles minimize the amount of visible precious metal, exposing the sides of the diamonds to create increased light refraction for added shimmer.